 The Lamprecht children included Judy, Jodeen, twin boys Lynn and Loren, and Janis, all of whom shared in the many chores required to keep the farm running smoothly.
 The Lamprechts planted corn and oats, put up hay, and later grew beans.
 Sun-up to sun-down work included milking dairy cattle, raising feeder cattle, gathering eggs, and caring for a variety of farm animals.

-Loren Lamprecht, President of Altus Architectural Studios, has many fond memories of growing up on the farm.
+Loren Lamprecht, Principal at Altus Architectural Studios, has many fond memories of growing up on the farm.
 “We didn’t have much, but we didn’t know we didn’t have much!” he said.
 “I truly loved working on the farm and although life was simple, it was very good.”

 He particularly enjoyed the hands-on, physical work it took to keep the family farm running and credits learning those skills as a primary reason he later pursued a degree in architecture.
 “There was always something to build at the farm,” he said.
 “I enjoyed building things, and once I took an Industrial Arts class, I knew this was the type of work I was suited for.”
 The Lamprecht children rode a yellow school bus from the family farm to Gretna Public Schools, returning to complete farm chores before homework, dinner or bedtime marked the end of each day.

 Some of the structures original to the farm that Lamprecht had a hand in building or maintaining include the corn crib; the chicken house; the original barn; a tool shed; hay shed; cow shed; pump house; and a storage building.
 The Lamprechts sold their farmland and the structures on it to the Vala family more than 30 years ago, but the memories have lingered for the family members who grew up there.
 Each year, the family tries to return for a visit and remember how things used to be.